 R. v.
 BU et al – Instructed to defend a man charged, along with 18 others, with Conspiracy to supply a class A drug.
 This was an organized crime group operating both nationally and internationally supplying uncut cocaine through a huge network across the country.

 R. v.
-MN et al – Instructed to defend a man charged with being involved with an international conspiracy to import class A drugs as part of an organized crime group.
-Successfully opposed the imposition of a Criminal Behaviour Order at the conclusion of the matter.
+MN et al – Instructed to defend a man charged with being involved with an international conspiracy to import class A drugs as part of an organised crime group.

 R. v.
-MS, AR, & JI – Instructed to prosecute three men for robbing an off duty police officer.
-Defendants convicted after trial.
+MS, AR, & JI – Instructed to prosecute three men for robbing an off-duty police officer.

 R. v.
-TB – Instructed to defend a defendant who was charged with four Counts of marital rape over a 20 year period and sexual assault.
-Acquitted of one Count.
+TB – Instructed to defend a defendant who was charged with four Counts of marital rape over a 20-year period and sexual assault.

 R. v.
 KM – Instructed to defend a man charged with a number of others with fraud and possessing criminal property where corporate bank accounts had been accessed via a scam and the use of a corrupt bank manager.